jht1493/ICM-2020-Code/weeks/01_intro.md

   - `fill(100)`
   - `fill(100,20)`

-In p5js a color can be represent in a number of ways.
+In p5js a color can be represented in a number of ways.
 Here are a few:

 - color name, eg: 'white', 'black', 'red', 'green', 'yellow', 'blue'